Intro to JavaScript and the browser Console

 Client

 A “Client” is a funny name for an interface (hardware or software) that gives you access to a service provided by a “server” (another computer somewhere else).
-When you use a “web application” that is usually the “client” side / of a client/server relationship.
+When you are using a “web application,” you are interacting with the client side of a client/server relationship.

 In our case – the browser is the “client.”
 You’ve got your server-side code (scripts/programs) (the PHP) – and then you have this other client-side scripting called JavaScript.
 It’s going to run IN the browser itself.
 The browser has its own – what they call “run time.”
 It can execute your JavaScript right there – on the fly – in real-time.